teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 These changes were enough to avoid infringement, at least in 1981.
 "Defendants used plaintiff's idea and those portions of plaintiff's expression that were inextricably linked to that idea [note: this is the "merger rule"].
 The remainder of defendants' expression is different from plaintiff's expression.
 Therefore, the Court finds that defendants' Meteors game is not substantially similar to and is not an infringing copy of plaintiff's Asteroids game." [*Atari v.
 Amusement World*, 547 F.Supp.
 222 (D. Md.
 1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

 **Takeaway**: Copying a game's "ideas" is not infringement.
-But don't take too much away from Asteroids v.
-Meteors.
-I think the judge lumped too much creative expression in with "ideas" and gave too much weight to the minor changes Meteor's made to its graphics.
+The *idea* of a spaceship blasting out of a asteroid field is not copyrightable.
+The expression of that idea is copyrightable, but the expression in Meteors was different from the expression in Asteroids.
+No infringement.

 - - -